uktrade/data-hub-api/docs/Running tests.md

 ![App.codecov.io](../docs/code-coverage.png)

-The tests, as well as code linters and code quality checks, are done through a micture of [**circleci**](https://app.circleci.com/pipelines/github/uktrade/data-hub-api) steps and *git actions* where failures and output details can be seen in detail.
+The tests, as well as code linters and code quality checks, are done through a mixture of [**circleci**](https://app.circleci.com/pipelines/github/uktrade/data-hub-api) steps and *git actions* where failures and output details can be seen in detail.

 ![CircleCI](../docs/circleci.png)